xindixu/intro-to-react-flask/README.md

 5. Use our makefile to setup and run:
    In your terminal at the root, run `make setup`.
 You will see: "Setting up ..."

+   This installs any dependencies within our project by running [pip install -r requirements] and [yarn install]

    In your terminal at the root, run `make website`.
 You will see: "Running ...".
 It will start both the react and flask server and give you the port where they are served.

+   You may have some difficulties on Windows if you are running from Powershell.
+In this case, you have to write out the code or download a unix/linux terminal

 6. To install extra dependencies:
 JS (frontend): `yarn add [package-name]` or `yarn add <package_name> -D` to save as a dev-dependency